●

 and handling.

-Every Bose we receive is inspected and checked for current revisions and upgrades.
+Each piece of Bose equipment we receive is inspected and checked for current revisions and upgrades.

-Equipment is fully aligned, checked and tested after repair to ensure original
+Equipment is fully checked and tested after repair to ensure original

 factory performance.